 According to radio-isotopic technology, Native Americans have occupied the Traces of the Past Project area for the past 10,000 years, Prior to the Spaniards arriving, the population of Native Americans in the area was about 34,140.
 (Kroeber)

 The Ohlone tribes, in the Monterey Bay area, were Penutian speaking.
-These tribes inhabited areas fro SAn Francisco Bay south to the Monterey Bay.
-They consisted of the “Rumsen around Monterey and Carmel, the Ensen around Toro and Buena Vista, the Mutsums around San Juan Bautista and the Chalon around Bonzales and Soledad.
+These tribes inhabited areas from San Francisco Bay south to the Monterey Bay.
+They consisted of the “Rumsen around Monterey and Carmel, the Ensen around Toro and Buena Vista, the Mutsums around San Juan Bautista and the Chalone around Gonzales and Soledad.
 The Penutian speakers are thought to have come to this area about 2,500 years ago, absorbing or displacing Hokan speakers.”
 (Anderson)

 These Native American tribes were nomadic within their prescribed territories.
 They were largely hunter-gatherers.

 The most well-known land management practice they utilized consisted of the use of fire management.
 Controlled burns, then, as today, were used for brush suppression, selection of desirable plants, and grasslands management.
 Many plants need fire for seed germination.
 Other desirable plants will not compete where there is shade or too much crowding.
 Furthermore, if the Indians controlled where the desirable plants were, then, they controlled where herbivores would graze and this made hunting much easier.